acani/CocoaPlant/README.md

         git sup

 2. In Xcode, select your project at the top of the Project Navigator (⌘1), and press Option-Command-N to create a new group.
-Name it, e.g., "Vendor."
-Then, create a new group inside Vendor called "CocoaPlant."
-Finally, with the CocoaPlant group selected, press Option-Command-A to add files to your project, select `CocoaPlant.xcodeproj` in `Vendor`, and confirm that "Copy items into destination group's folder (if needed)" is unchecked, "Create groups for any added folders" is selected, and only your application target is checked.
+Name it, e.g., "Libraries."
+Then, create a new group inside Libraries called "CocoaPlant."
+Finally, with the CocoaPlant group selected, press Option-Command-A to add files to your project, select `CocoaPlant.xcodeproj` in `Libraries`, and confirm that "Copy items into destination group's folder (if needed)" is unchecked, "Create groups for any added folders" is selected, and only your application target is checked.
 Then, click Add.
 In Terminal, review and commit your changes.

         git diff -w -M --color-words HEAD
-        git commit -am 'Add Vendor/CocoaPlant groups & CocoaPlant project.'
+        git commit -am 'Add Libraries/CocoaPlant groups & CocoaPlant project.'

 3. Back in Xcode, select your main Xcode project at the top of the Project Navigator (⌘1), and then, select the target you want to add CocoaPlant to.